Syedh14/YA-Matching-Project/README.md

    Include the MySQL database, host, user, password, database name, port.
    Create a secret key for the session of the current user so that another user can't log in onto that same session.
    Also, include a Gemini-2.0-Flash API key.
+You can get this API key here: https://ai.google.dev/gemini-api/docs/quickstart?lang=node
    The naming scheme for these variables should be in index.js and db.js within the backend folder.
    Set up your database in your MySQLWorkbench 8.0.
 Please ensure that the database is in this version.